Best WordPress Page Builders - (The Definitive Review 2019)

 Divi

 Divi has a robust library consisting of 46 content modules that you can use efficiently to build your page.
-The window is little small for my liking, which meant that I was using their search bar nearly all the time, which I didn’t have to do when using the other editors.
+The window is a little small for my liking, which meant that I was using their search bar nearly all the time, which I didn’t have to do when using the other editors.
 Not too shabby Divi, 3 stars.

 Visual Composer